 Neighbors see Toldo wandering around the cemetery throughout the day, everyday.

-“Even today I went to the cemetery with Toldo.
-On the way back, someone I know told me the cat has already been there early this morning,” Renzo’s widow, Ada, told the Corriere Fiorentino.
+“Today I went to the cemetery with Toldo.
+On my way back, someone I know told me the cat has already been there earlier this morning,” Renzo’s widow, Ada, said.

 It all started the day of the funeral, when the cat followed the coffin from the house to the cemetery.

 The next morning, Ada went to the grave again.
 “We went to the cemetery with my daughter and found a sprig of acacia on the grave.
 I immediately thought that it was the cat, but my daughter was convinced that I was just in a very emotional state at that moment.”

 That night, however, Renzo’s son returned to the cemetery and found Toldo standing guard at the grave.

 Ada says that her late husband shared a particularly strong bond with Toldo — He’d adopted the feline from a feral cat colony when he was just a kitten.

 Unfortunately, not everyone believes in the sanctity of the relationship between Toldo and his owner and some people often try to shoo the cat away.

 Scroll down for video …

 “Some people shoo him away by throwing things at him.
 Some old people believe the presence of an animal in the cemetery is disrespectful to the dead.” she said.